 If your OMS is installed on a host that is protected by a firewall and the Management Agents that provide management data are on the other side of the firewall, you must perform the following tasks:

-Configure the OMS to use a proxy server for its communications to the Management Agents.
+Configure the OMS to use a proxy server for its communication with the Management Agents, as described in Section 10.9.

 Configure the firewall to allow incoming HTTP traffic from the Management Agents on the Management Repository upload port.